 For a long time, the market has been served by flat-screen televisions.
 The average consumer never imagined that manufacturers like Samsung and LG would come up with curved screens for a TV.

 So far, this is the best TV when it comes to entertainment gadgets that offer stunning visuals.
 This TV replaced the flat 4Ks of the previous years, and images are now clearer than ever.
 We’re talking about accuracy in pictures and colour delivered on a curved panel.
 Again, the screen has a panoramic effect that dramatically provides a good field of view.
 With this technology, pictures feel bigger and more life-like.

 OLED TV TECHNOLOGY

 This is a new display technology only referred to as OLED, or Organic Light Emitting Diode — if you prefer.
 These screens are brighter, more efficient, and thinner – while equipped with a far better refresh rate than LCD technology.

 The technology simply makes use of a thin organic film placed between two conductors.
 When an electric current runs through the system, the diodes light up.
 It is important to note that the OLED material will independently emit its own light, so they are not dependent on backlights –like LCDs.
 There are thousands of pixels here, and each pixel is a light-emitting diode.

 This TV will be popular in 2015 and beyond.
 The usual big guys are going to market it and get the bucks from your pocket.

 The triluminos technology is not new anyway.
-It was discovered in the 80s, and now makes use of tiny dots referred to as nano particles.
-The reason why these tiny molecules have been named nanoparticles is because they measure 10 nano-meters in diameter.
+It was discovered in the 80s, and now makes use of tiny dots referred to as nanoparticles.
+The reason why these tiny molecules have been named nanoparticles is that they measure 10 nanometers in diameter.